 Have you been charged with a drug offence in Western Australia?
-Drug charges are a serious matter and carry tough penalties if convicted in our state.
+Drug charges are a serious matter and carry tough penalties if convicted in WA.
 Contact our offices immediately to discuss your options and get the best representation for your case.

 Charges Commonly Prosecuted Under The Misuse Of Drugs Act: